Frequenty Asked Questions

 But first a note about how French house prices are quoted:

 So, the buyer in France usually (but not always) pays the agents fee.

 The price of the property, excluding the agents' fee is called the 'net vendeur' price.

 In addition, the buyer has to pay the notaires charges.

-The fees consist of stamp duty on the purchase of 5%, plus the notaires fee of around 1% to carry out the conveyance.
+The charges consist of stamp duty on the purchase of 5%, plus the notaires fee of around 1% to carry out the conveyance.

 In this website we refer to the house price including agents fees and notaires fees as the total price.

 Most banks will finance a portion of the agents fees.

 Q. Will my income be sufficient? / Are self-employed people accepted?